d4tum/mudroid-workshop-2/README.md

 	- can be used in conjunction with the Google Map API which enables use of StreetView and the Directions API

-##Starting to write an Android App with an App concept
+##Starting to write an Android App from an App concept
 * Search in the Google Play Store for other Applications that are similar to our idea https://play.google.com/store?hl=en
 * What ideas can we get from them?
 Are any open source?